Pendo720/N.J-Matata/index.md

 ### [Project 5: Event Generator - Kotlin](https://github.com/Pendo720/nfc-eg)
 #### Overview
 Using an Android device, created an event generator by exploiting one of the device intrisic sensors.
-The project is part of [Project 4: RT-Event Router - Java/Angular](https://github.com/Pendo720/Tri-Font).
+The project is part of [RT-Event Router - Java/Angular](https://github.com/Pendo720/Tri-Font).
 It provides a mechanism for verifying the RT-Event Router.

 Created:
-  - an event generator using a sensor on an Android device
+  - an event generator using Android device sensor
-  - propagated the generated event to a backend described in [Project 4](https://github.com/Pendo720/Tri-Font) - routes the event to any subscribers.
+  - propagated generated event to a backend subsystem described in [Project 4](https://github.com/Pendo720/Tri-Font) - which routes received events to subscribers.

 ### [Project 4: RT-Event Router - Java/Angular](https://github.com/Pendo720/Tri-Font)
 #### Overview